 The architecture adheres to the requirements listed in the DRIP Requirements document [I-D.ietf-drip-reqs].
+The requirements document provides an extended introduction to the problem space and use cases.

 1.1.
 Overview of Unmanned Aircraft System (UAS) Remote ID (RID) and Standardization